 3. Competitions and Awards

 3.1.
-Anibar International Animation Festival has a program that contains 6 (six) different categories where you can submit your film.
-5 (five) of these categories are programs in competition.
+Anibar International Animation Festival has a program that contains 8 (eight) different categories where you can submit your film.
+6 (six) of these categories are programs in competition.
 Submission of the same film in different categories is accepted, but each submission in different categories has the fee of 3 dollars per each category.

 3.1.2.
 Panorama Programs will be curated with the films that were not included in competition programs.
-This program will be non-competitive.
+Kids&Teen program will be likewise curated.
+These program will be non-competitive.

 3.1.3.
 The festival does not include workshop films in competition programs.